-National Basketball Association (NBA) and Amazon Web Services (AWS) announce new multi-year partnership to power the next era of basketball innovation
+National Basketball Association (NBA) And Amazon Web Services (AWS) Announce New Multi-Year Partnership To Power The Next Era Of Basketball Innovation

+New Cloud AI Platform, Built on AWS, to Power League-wide Innovation and Bring New Level of Access to NBA and WNBA Fans -

-(MENAFN- News.Africa-Wire) The National Basketball Association (NBA) () and Amazon Web Services (AWS) today announced ( a multi-year partnership to power the leagu’’s next generation of innovation as AWS will become the Official Cloud and Cloud AI Partner of the NBA and its affiliate leagues, including the WNBA, NBA G League, Basketball Africa League and NBA Take-Two Med a.
+The National Basketball Association (NBA) ( ) and Amazon Web Services (AWS) today announced ( ) a multi-year partnership to power the league's next generation of innovation as AWS will become the Official Cloud and Cloud AI Partner of the NBA and its affiliate leagues, including the WNBA, NBA G League, Basketball Africa League and NBA Take-Two Media.

-As part of the partnership, the NBA and AWS will launch NBA Inside the Game powered by AWS, a new basketball intelligence platform that will turn billions of data points into compelling insights and interactive experiences, reimagining how fans engage with the game of basketball worldw de.
+As part of the partnership, the NBA and AWS will launch NBA Inside the Game powered by AWS, a new basketball intelligence platform that will turn billions of data points into compelling insights and interactive experiences, reimagining how fans engage with the game of basketball worldwide.

-Built o’ AWS’s industry-leading AI infrastructure, the platform will introduce a suite of features that enhance live broadcasts and elevate fan experiences across the NBA App, NBA.com, and the league’s social channel .
+Built on AWS's industry-leading AI infrastructure, the platform will introduce a suite of features that enhance live broadcasts and elevate fan experiences across the NBA App, NBA , and the league's social channels.

 Together, we're delivering technology that not only enhances live broadcasts and digital platforms, but also transforms how players, coaches, and fans understand basketball."